gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 It's true, I picked the same strategy as my previous script: Generating a `CMakeLists.txt` file, then run CMake to see if everything can be included.

-However, I migrated from a 70 line shell script to a...
-1000 line CMake (beautiful) monstrosity..
+However, I migrated from a 70 line shell script to a 1000 line CMake (beautiful) monstrosity..

 ## 1. Reading The JSON

 > WARNING: I do not recommend anyone to parse json in CMake.
-Do it if you like suffering like me.
+Do it if you like to suffer like me.

 Yes, this is what I wanted to do.
 Luckily, I found this wonderful git repository: [`sbellus/json-cmake`](https://github.com/sbellus/json-cmake).
 I had a base to work with and improve for my needs.